Beyond islands: A free probabilistic approach: Results

 \subsubsection{A model in free random variables}

 We now look for a density operator $\tilde r$ in some $W^*$-probability space that has the spectral distribution of~\eqref{eq:distribution_canonical0}.
-Consider a $W^*$-probability space $(\W,\tau)$ containing the following random variables $\{r_N\}_N,\{p_N\}_N,\{b_N\}_N,c\in(\W,\tau)$, where $\{p_N\}_N$ is the collection of projectors free from the collection of positive self-adjoint operators $\{b_N\}_N$; the collection of positive self-adjoint operators $\{r_N\}_N$ live in the compression $(p_N\W p_N,\tau_{p_N})$ for each $N$ and it is also free from $\{b_N\}_N$; and $c$ is a circular element free from all $\{r_N\}_N, \{p_N\}_N,\{b_N\}_N$.\footnote{As discussed earlier in the end of Section~\ref{sec:freeness}, the desired $W^*$-probability space can always be constructed to accommodate these free random variables.
-We can actually be more concrete by realizing them as the limits of sequences of matrix ensembles (cf. Appendix~\ref{app:random_matrices}).}
+We start by looking for the density operators $\tilde r_N$ with the the spectral distribution at finite $N$ \eqref{eq:distribution_canonical1}, and then obtain $\tilde r$ as the limit.

-Each $b_N$ has the spectral distribution of $\nu_{b_N}$ as in~\eqref{eq:truncated_distribution}.\footnote{Note that we cannot assign $m_n(\nu_b)$ as moments to any random variable because $\nu_b$ is not a probability distribution.} Each $r_N$ has the spectral distribution of $\nu_{r_N}$, which is defined as
+Consider a collection of $W^*$-probability spaces $(\W_N,\tau_N)_N$ containing the following random variables $r_N,p_N,b_N,c\in(\W_N,\tau_N)$, where $p_N$ is a projector free from the collection of the positive self-adjoint operator $b_N$ that has the spectral distribution of $\nu_{b_N}$ as in~\eqref{eq:truncated_distribution}.\footnote{Note that we cannot assign $m_n(\nu_b)$ as moments to any random variable because $\nu_b$ is not a probability distribution.}; and $c$ is a circular element free from all $r_N, p_N,b_N$.\footnote{As discussed earlier in the end of Section~\ref{sec:freeness}, the desired $W^*$-probability space can always be constructed to accommodate these free random variables.
+We can actually be more concrete by realizing $(\W_N,\tau_N)$ as the free product of two Type $I$ matrix algebras representing the gravitational sector and the matter sector respectively, $(\W_N,\tau_N)=M_N(\mathbb{C}) * M_k(\mathbb{C})$.
+The former hosts the observables of the JT + EOW brane system at finite $N$ and the latter hosts the observables of the $k$-dimensional radiation reservoir.} The positive self-adjoint operator $r_N$ live in the compression $(p_N\W_N p_N,\tau_{p_N})$, where $\tau_{p_N}:=\tau/\tau(p_N)=(N/k)\tau$, and it is also free from $p_N$.
+It has the spectral distribution of $\nu_{r_N}$, which is defined as